FranciscoAVD/corp-comment/README.md

-# Insight Stream
+# CorpComment

 ## What is it?

-Insight Stream is an application where users can post comments to a dashboard in real time about different companies.
+CorpComment is an application where users can post comments to a dashboard in real time about different companies.

 ## Technologies

-Insight Stream is built using:
+CorpComment is built using:

 - React
+- date-fns
+- Convex
 - Zustand
-- Convex